dr-platform-devops/crossplane-argocd-reference-implementation/README.md

 This is an installation guide for a lightweight local k8s automation platform equipped with Crossplane and Argo CD.

+We will create a local Argo CD instance supported by a local Crossplane.
+We will use both of these components to provision a resource group on Azure and deploy an AKS cluster in it.

 Crossplane - the cloud native control plane, which, among other capabilities, will let you manage your cloud infrastructure resources as k8s objects.
 It interacts with the APIs of major cloud providers and lets you manage them by familiar k8s means.
 More info on crossplane: https://github.com/crossplane/crossplane

 This reference implementation was made with GitOps in mind.
 The README file assumes some k8s and helm know-how.